Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches CanLII for cases, legislation, and commentary by keyword, specifying it's the primary entry point for legal research.
-It distinguishes from siblings by mentioning get_case_metadata for full details, making the purpose specific and differentiated.
+Description clearly states the tool searches CanLII for cases, legislation, and commentary by keyword, and positions it as the primary entry point for legal research.
+However, it does not explicitly differentiate from sibling tools like browse_legislation or get_case_metadata, though it implies they are for follow-up after search.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.